Sketchware-Pro/Sketchware-Pro-Website/docs/Blocks/More-block/more-block.md

 7. List Map
 8. View

-Note : You can't add More Block type rather than above
+Note: You can't add More Block type rather than above

 # Get Started
 ## Creating first More Block
-Step 1 : Open any project in which you want to create more Block.
+Step 1: Open any project in which you want to create More Block.

-Step 2 : Click on Event.
+Step 2: Click on Event.

 ![Click on event](assets/clickon-event.jpg)

-Step 3 : Click on more Block
+Step 3: Click on more Block

 ![ClickOnMoreBlock](assets/clickonmoreblock.jpg)

-Step 4 : Click on add icon
+Step 4: Click on the add icon

 ![CreateMoreBlock](assets/create-more-block.jpg)

-Info : For example I am creating a Block that will display a toast message.
+Info: For example, I am creating a Block that will display a toast message.

-Step 5 : Give more Block name as `Toast` ,choose more Block type as Void(If not selected) and then click on add.
+Step 5: Give More Block name as `Toast`, choose more Block type as Void(If not selected), and then click on add.

 ![AddMoreBlock](assets/add-more-block.jpg)

-Step 6 : Open your created More Block and do as following.
+Step 6: Open your created More Block and do as follow.

 ![DoAsShown](assets/DoAsShown.jpg)

-Step 7 : Put this More Block on any part of activity and then run it.
+Step 7: Put this More Block on any part of the activity and then run it.

-Info : I am putting this more block on `onCreate`,So my toast message will be visible when the app starts.
+Info: I am putting this more block on `onCreate`, So my toast message will be visible when the app starts.
 ![putMoreBlockOnActivity](assets/putMoreBlockOnActivity.jpg)

-Step 8 : Run project and install app.
+Step 8: Run the project and install the app.

-Info : I placed block on `onCreate`,So my toast is visible when the app starts.
+Info: I placed More Block on `onCreate`, So my toast is visible when the app starts.

 ## Frequently asked questions
 ### Can I place More Block inside a More Block?
-No,It will give you error's while compiling project.
+No, It will give you errors while compiling the project.
 ### Where Sketchware pro will add More Block code?
 ```java
 package....;